HTC U11 Life's Achilles heel: Its camera

-The HTC U11 Life is caught right in the middle of being a great deal and not quite worth your time.
-For a fraction of the price of the full-size and fully-powered U11, the smaller U11 Life has the same supple look in a beautiful blue body and the same squeezable sides as the U11 and Google Pixel 2.
+The HTC U11 ($649.00 at Amazon.com) Life is caught right in the middle of being a great deal and not quite worth your time.
+For a fraction of the price of the full-size and fully-powered U11, the smaller U11 Life has the same supple look in a beautiful blue body and the same squeezable sides as the U11 and Google Pixel 2 ($649.99 at Best Buy).
 Squeeze once to open an app and long-squeeze to open a second.
 It's a little gimmicky and easy to forget it's there, but if you start relying on it to open your favorite app, it can be a fast way to get to what you need.

 Before we proceed, let me say that this review represents only the US version of the phone.
 The global version (at least the UK version) has a different operating system, RAM, storage and LTE bands.
 It also comes in black and white colors, in addition to blue.